TFHInc/ci-newton/README.md

 ### Listener Classes

 The `Listener` class contains the business logic that will be performed when a subscribed `Event` is broadcast.
-The `Listener` class will receieve an instance of the `Event` class, which includes the event properties for usage in your business logic:
+The `Listener` class will receive an instance of the `Event` class, which includes the event properties for usage in your business logic:

 Note that the `Listener` class must extend the `TFHInc/Newton/NewtonListener` abstract class.